Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Altering Uranium Fever - Can I modify the mods?**
   - Modifying the list voids official support.
 Use the [uf-support-altered](https://discord.gg/WswmBGXQZt) Discord channel for community assistance.

-- **Bobbleheads - I used to know exactly where to find all of the bobbleheads, but they aren't where I expect them.
+- **Bobbleheads/Skill Books - I used to know exactly where to find all of the bobbleheads/skill books, but they aren't where I expect them.
 Why?**
   - They have all been relocated.
-Gone are the days of free, predictable SPECIAL points.
+Gone are the days of free, predictable SPECIAL/Skill points.
 We enjoy the sense of discovery associated with their relocation, and hope you will too.

 - **Cannibal Perk - Why doesn’t the cannibalize perk work?**
   - Ensure you’re crouching to use the cannibalize feature.